gurditsingh/hydeout/_posts/test.md

-	After running this job surrogate keys will generate.
-But in ETL jobs we going to be updating the data in batches, maybe a million at a time, maybe 1000 at a time.
+	-   After running this job surrogate keys will generate.
+But in ETL jobs we going to be inserting the data in batches, maybe a million at a time, maybe 1000 at a time.
 So we want to see how this surrogate key generation performs over multiple inserts.

     > Run the same job one more time and see how surrogate keys are generated : so when we run the same job again, it generates the duplicate surrogate keys.

     **Lets understand with Example**:

- - In First run we insert 1million records and spark generates unique 1million surrogate keys.
+-   In First run we insert 1 million records and spark generates unique 1million surrogate keys.
- - In Second run we insert 1 million records with append mode it generates duplicates surrogates keys.
+-   In Second run we again insert 1 million records but it generates duplicates surrogates keys because second run doesn’t know about first run keys.

 	**What is the reason for this massive amount of surrogates keys collisions/duplication ?**
 	The thing is with monotonically increasing ID is, it returns a number between zero and some upper bound.
 And it only guarantees that the numbers are unique.
 So it will generate the same numbers for next batches.

-	**Possible Solution :** we  going to add max value to it.
-And so we're gonna do this all over again.
-So we will take the max value Plus a range of IDs to generate SK for the second and subsequent attempts and by this we've achieved uniqueness, which is a very important criteria in surrogate keys.
+	**Possible Solution :** We will take the max value Plus a range of IDs to generate SK for the second and subsequent attempts and by this we've achieved uniqueness, which is a very important criteria in surrogate keys.

 	 **Let’s create a sample job (Job-2) to generate surrogate keys with max value**